-Select either "All Users" to export all data, or "Selected Users" and then check the box(es) corresponding to the user(s) for whom you wish to export data.
+• Select either All Users to export all data, or Selected Users and then check the box(es) corresponding to the user(s) for whom you wish to export data

-To export data accumulated only during a specific period of time, check "Date Filter" at the bottom of the window and specify the time range.
+To export data accumulated only during a specific time, check Date Filter at the bottom of the window and specify the time range.

-Click on "File Export".
-The export process will automatically start, displaying a progress bar.
+• Click File Export.
+The export process starts automatically.